amontalvof/codevolution-algorithms/Readme.md

 # Data Structures and Algorithms

-An introduction to the fundamentals of algorithms.
+An introduction to the fundamentals of data structures and algorithms.

 ## Technologies